Krasiński Palace (Ursynów)

-The Krasiński Palace, (Note: Polish: Pałac Krasińskich) also known as the Ursynów Palace (Note: Polish: Pałac Ursynowski) and the Delight Palace, (Note: Polish: Pałac Rozkosz) is a Renaissance Revival palace in Warsaw, Poland, located at 166 Nowoursynowska Street in the Ursynów district.
+The Krasiński Palace, (Note: /pl/; Polish: Pałac Krasińskich) also known as the Ursynów Palace (Note: /pl/; Polish: Pałac Ursynowski) and the Delight Palace, (Note: Polish: Pałac Rozkosz) is a Renaissance Revival palace in Warsaw, Poland, located at 166 Nowoursynowska Street in the Ursynów district.

 It was built in its current form between 1858 and 1860 for the Krasiński family to a design by architect Zygmunt Rospendowski.
 The original palace was built there in 1776 for the Potocki family.
 It is part of the campus of the Warsaw University of Life Sciences.